Smart Spending

 A 2024 Forbes Advisor survey found that 42% of consumers are paying for at least one subscription they forgot they signed up for.
 The majority of those forgotten charges have been active for more than six months.

 Also check your PayPal, Apple Pay, and Google Pay accounts.
 Many app subscriptions bill through these wallets rather than directly to your bank, making them invisible in a standard statement review.
+Experian’s credit monitoring tools can sometimes surface recurring merchant charges as well, which is a useful secondary check if you already have an account.

 Person reviewing bank statements on a laptop, highlighting recurring subscription charges